 Infants and toddlers in Alabama

-Alabama is home to 174,131 babies, representing 3.6 percent of the state’s population.
-As many as 53.3 percent live in households with incomes less than twice the federal poverty line (in 2018, about $50,000 a year for a family of four), placing them at economic disadvantage.
-America’s youngest children are diverse and are raised in a variety of family contexts.
-In Alabama, 44.4 percent of babies are children of color and 14.2 percent of the state’s infants and toddlers live in rural areas.
-A broad array of policies and services are required to ensure all of them have an equitable start in life.
+Alabama is home to 174,264 babies, representing 3.6 percent of the state’s population.
+As many as 47.6 percent live in households with incomes less than twice the federal poverty line (in 2019, about $51,500 a year for a family of four), placing them at economic disadvantage.
+The state’s youngest children are diverse and are raised in a variety of family contexts and household structures.

 How are Alabama’s babies faring in Good Health?

 Alabama falls in the Getting Started (G) tier for the Good Health domain.
 A state’s ranking is based on indicators of maternal and child health, including health care coverage, prenatal care, birth outcomes, and receipt of recommended preventive care as well as food security, nutrition, and mental health.
 Alabama performs better than national averages on key indicators, such as the percentages of uninsured babies in families with low income and babies receiving recommended vaccinations.
-The state is performing worse than national averages on indicators such as the percentages of women receiving late or no prenatal care and babies born at low birthweight.
-Alabama is not a Medicaid expansion state.
-The state Medicaid program covers 5 of 5 screenings and services that support socioemotional well-being and maternal and infant and early childhood mental health (IECMH).
+The state is performing worse than national averages on indicators such as the percentages of babies breastfed at 6 months and mothers reporting less than favorable mental health.

 Key Indicators of Good Health

 How are Alabama’s babies faring in Strong Families?